scarpentier/ETS-Rez-Net-Usage/readme.md

 Contains the storage objects used by the UI and the logic to fetch the usage information from the Cooptel website.
 The magic happens in the [UsageFactory](https://github.com/scarpentier/ETS-Rez-Net-Usage/blob/master/RezNetUsage.Core/UsageFactory.cs) class.

-### RezNetUsage.Web.Azure
-Simple Windows Azure Web role.
-Nothing fancy here.
-Might be deprecated in the future if the solution is deployed to a Web Site role instead.

 ### RezNetUsage.Web
 Actual web site files